encointer/book/src/tutorials-faucets.md

 If you do not specify a whitelist, every community will be eligible to drip.

+Be aware that registering a facet requires you to reserve a deposit. please check `encointerFaucet.reserveAmount` for the amount to be reserved.
+The reserved amount will be freed upon closing the faucet

 The new faucet will now appear in the global list of faucets:

 ```